 One Week Later

-Well, as mentioned, the time is running well and I am get a full cycle (8 days+) however I am still having issues with the strike side.
+The time is running well and I am getting a full cycle (8 days+) however I am still having issues with the strike side.
 It manages the quarter hours as it should, 4 strikes on the quarter, 8 on the half, 12 on the three quarter and 16 on the top of the hour.
 However it is obvious (to me) that I do not have the hour strike sequence set up properly.
 Robert Croswell’s guide for the Sessions Westminster A clocks is excellent but I am having difficulty understanding how the racks, and there are two, and the snails, again two, are set up.